riffusion/riffusion-hobby/README.md

-# Riffusion Inference Server
+# Riffusion

-Model inference backend for the Riffusion app.
+Python backend for the Riffusion app that does the model inference and audio processing.

  * a diffusers pipeline that performs prompt interpolation combined with image conditioning
  * a module for (approximately) converting between spectrograms and waveforms